Philippines looks for safer homes for volcano residents

 A long-dormant volcano, Pinatubo, blew its top in one of the biggest volcanic eruptions of the 20th century, killing hundreds of people and devastating the Philippines’ main rice-producing region.

 Gomez reported from Manila.
-Associated Press videojournalist Joeal Calupitan in Tagaytay contributed to this report.
+Associated Press journalist Joeal Calupitan in Tagaytay contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.